openvenues/libpostal/README.md

 its transliterated equivalent, it's conceivable that two addresses referring to the same place may not match even a single character.

-libpostal aims to create normalized geographic strings, parsed into components, such that we can more effectively reason about how well two addresses actually match.

 As a motivating example, consider the following two equivalent ways to write a particular Manhattan street address with varying conventions and degrees of verbosity: